What is Red Skin Syndrome?

 RSS may resemble other skin conditions.
 To rule them out, your doctor may perform a patch test for allergies and a skin biopsy.
 If other tests come back negative, and you are a regular user of topical steroids, a diagnosis of RSS may be made.

 Red skin syndrome cannot be cured.
 It will clear on its own with time and the absence of topical steroids.
-Besides stopping the steroid use, your doctor may recommend colloidal oatmeal baths and oral medications containing diphenhydramine, an anti-histamine, to help sleep, or Pregabalin, a medication commonly prescribed for nerve pain, if you have symptoms such as sharp, stabbing, shooting pains.
+Besides stopping the steroid use, your doctor may recommend colloidal oatmeal baths and oral medications containing Diphenhydramine, an anti-histamine, to help sleep, or Pregabalin, a medication commonly prescribed for nerve pain, if you have symptoms such as sharp, stabbing, shooting pains.
 Epsom salt baths may help, too.
-Other remedies include acetaminophen (paracetamol) or ibuprofen for pain and jojoba oil, shea butter and zinc oxide applied to the skin to soothe it.
+Other remedies include Acetaminophen (Paracetamol) or Ibuprofen for pain.
+Jojoba oil and shea butter may be applied to dry skin, but if the skin has open sores that are slower to heal, Zinc Oxide cream may be applied to the affected area to soothe it and create a barrier while the skin heals.

 Manuka oil is also a popular treatment, as it has become one of the most popular essential oils available.
 Manuka oil contains an abundance of phytonutrients and more antioxidants than many types of tea.
 The essential ingredient in Manuka Oil that may help to relieve the symptoms of RSS could be the triketones, namely leptospermone, flavesone and isoleptospermone as they have anti-bacterial and soothing properties, as well as anti-oxidants which help support skin healing.